phac-nml/irida/doc/authorization/oauth2.md

 OAuth2 Authorization for IRIDA
 ==============================
-This document will describe how a client application can communicate with the IRIDA REST API using OAuth2 Authorization.
+This document describes how a client application can communicate with the IRIDA REST API using OAuth2 Authorization.

 Terms
 -----